brianhallerweb/javascript_concepts/ObjectPrototypes.md

 foo.toFixed(2) // "5.00"
 ```

 foo is a number primitive.
 It follows an analagous pattern to string primitives.
-The same pattern also exists for boolean primitives although there aren't commonly used methods on the Boolean Object.
+The same pattern also exists for boolean primitives although there aren't commonly used methods on Boolean.prototype.
 The pattern does not hold for undefined and null primitives.
 They seem to be excluded from the prototype chain.

 #### Building Objects

 There are many ways to build objects.
-It you do not care about manipulating the prototypal inheritance available by default (meaning that you do not mind if your object's prototype is simply the base Object), then it is best to just use object literal syntax.
+It you do not care about manipulating the prototypal inheritance available by default (meaning that you do not mind if your object's prototype is simply Object.prototype), then it is best to just use object literal syntax.
 Using the Object constructor with the new keyword is okay too but I don't think that approach has any advantages over literal syntax.

 Building objects gets a lot more interesting when you want to manipulate it's prototype.